kazhala/dotbare/README.md

 export DOTBARE_TREE="$HOME"
 ```

-4. remove the origianl alias and use dotbare the same except with _super power_
+4. remove the original alias and use dotbare the same except with _super power_

 5. optionally you could alias config to dotbare so you keep your muscle memory